Profile: Douglas Trevor

 Ph.D., Harvard 1999

 DOUGLAS TREVOR is the author of the novel Girls I Know (SixOneSeven Books, 2013), which won the 2013 Balcones Fiction Prize, and the short story collection The Thin Tear in the Fabric of Space (University of Iowa Press, 2005), which received the Iowa Short Fiction Award and was named a finalist for the Hemingway Foundation/PEN Award for First Fiction.
-His short stories have appeared in publications such as The Paris Review, The Michigan Quarterly Review, The Black Warrior Review, Epoch, Fugue, The Notre Dame Review, The Minnesota Review, Glimmer Train, The New England Review, and The Ontario Review.
-His work has also been anthologized in The O. Henry Prize Stories and The Best American Nonrequired Reading.
-He is currently at work on completing another collection of stories.
-Five of these stories have already appeared in print; a sixth is coming out next year in The Iowa Review.
-Trevor has also begun his second novel, a chapter from which appeared in the journal New Letters last year.
-The novel is set in Denver and revolves around the central character's discovery of a string of secrets about his family, his city, and himself.
-Trevor received a BA from Princeton University and a PhD from Harvard.
+His work has appeared most recently in Ploughshares Solos, The Iowa Review, The Notre Dame Review, The Minnesota Review, and New Letters.
+He has also had stories in The Paris Review, Glimmer Train, Epoch, Black Warrior Review, The New England Review, Michigan Quarterly Review, and more than a dozen other publications.
+His short fiction has been anthologized in—among other places—The O. Henry Prize Stories and The Best American Nonrequired Reading.
+Among his various honors, Trevor has been named the Theodore Morrison Fellow in Fiction at the Bread Loaf Writers' Conference, and served twice as a writer-in-residence at the Ucross Foundation.
+He holds an undergraduate degree from Princeton, where he worked with Joyce Carol Oates and Toni Morrison, and a PhD in Renaissance Literature from Harvard.
 He also teaches courses at the graduate and undergraduate levels on early modern literature, particularly the works of Shakespeare, Donne, and Milton.

 Departmental Areas of Study have been established to allow a visitor to quickly find members of our faculty who share a particular area of study.
 Click on any of the links below to find other faculty members who have noted their interest in the same areas or click on the link above to browse all faculty by area of study.

-16th and 17th century English literature, especially Spenser, Shakespeare, Donne, and Milton; the history of the passions; religion; creative writing.
+Creative Writing; the history of the novel; 16th and 17th century English literature, especially Spenser, Shakespeare, Donne, and Milton.